tulios/kafkajs/docs/Consuming.md

 ])
 ```

 Note that you don't *have* to store consumed offsets in Kafka, but instead store it in a storage mechanism of your own choosing.
-That's an especially useful approach when the results of consuming a message is written to a datastore that allows atomically writing the consumed offset with it, like for example PostgreSQL.
+That's an especially useful approach when the results of consuming a message are written to a datastore that allows atomically writing the consumed offset with it, like for example a SQL database.
 When possible it can make the consumption fully atomic and give "exactly once" semantics that are stronger than the default "at-least once" semantics you get with Kafka's offset commit functionality.

 The usual usage pattern for offsets stored outside of Kafka is as follows: